New South Wales American Suburban carriage stock: Locomotive hauled carriages

-The American Suburban Carriages were built primarily as suburban passenger carriages for the Sydney network.
-Following the electrification of the Sydney network in the 1920s and 1930s, most carriages were converted for use on longer distance services, whilst others were transferred to Newcastle and Wollongong for continued suburban service or to country branch lines.
-The last examples were withdrawn in the mid-1970s.
+While they retained the general layout and appearance of the American Suburban Carriage, they were generally not referred to as such.
+Most carriages were converted for use on longer distance services, whilst others were transferred to Newcastle and Wollongong for continued suburban service or to country branch lines.
+The American Suburban Carriages were built primarily as suburban passenger carriages for the Sydney network., The last examples were withdrawn in the mid-1970s.